Seat Cover Materials Compared

 Our Recommendation

-For Tacoma owners: 1000D Cordura (Bartact) is the best long-term investment.
-It costs more upfront but lasts 3-5x longer than polyester.
-If you're only keeping the truck 1-2 years, Coverking's 500D Cordura is the smart compromise.
+For Tacoma owners: Bartact's UV-protected polyester and/or 1000D Cordura nylon construction is the best long-term investment.
+It costs more upfront but is built for far harder use than basic polyester options.
+If you're only keeping the truck 1–2 years, Coverking's 500D Cordura is the smart compromise.

 Shop Bartact Tacoma Covers →